 What is couples therapy?

 I primarily utilize The Gottman Method for marital therapy due to the decades of research showing their method to be effective for improving even the worst relationships.
-Their method is practical, skills based, and easy to use for those who may struggle with knowing how to change.
+Their method is practical, skills based or behavioral, and easy to use for those who may struggle with knowing how to change.
 I also integrate mindfulness-based, emotion focused, and cognitive-behavioral approaches to couples therapy as needed.

 Assessment